Skip to content

 • The use cases where you want to embed the Modigie Integration for Cloud Pub/Sub API.

 To programmatically access our real-time engine through a RESTful API, your application needs an exclusive Modigie Pub/Sub Repository.
 This is an instance of our Modigie Integration for Cloud Pub/Sub API that manages all configurations, jobs, and other data for your application.
+Modigie will provide you with multiple repositories during the onboarding and all related resources on our side.

 The onboarding process consists of three main phases: